kontainapp/km/docs/debugging-guide.md

 ```
 ### **Restarting a Unikernel Debuggee**

-Developers often need to restart a debugee program from the beginning while preserving the breakpoints, variables, and other status in the client.
+Developers often need to restart a debuggee program from the beginning while preserving the breakpoints, variables, and other status in the client.
 In GDB, this is done using the ‘`run`’ command.
 To achieve the same results when debugging with Kontain GDB, follow the procedure below.

 **Procedure:**

 1. In the GDB client, use the `detach `command to disconnect the debuggee and keep the client GDB alive.
 2. In another shell, start the debuggee with KM debugging enabled, using the` -g` option as described in Step 1 of the example, above.
-3. Returning to the GDB client, use the `target remote localhost:2159 `command to attach to the freshly started debugee.
+3. Returning to the GDB client, use the `target remote localhost:2159 `command to attach to the freshly started debuggee.
 All of the breakpoints and other GDB client status should be present.
 4. Run the debuggee using the `continue `command.

 ### Debugging Child Processes and `exec` Workloads